reeddunkle/Codjo/Talking_Points/Optimizing.md

 It's common to find time and space competing with one another.
 People in every field talk about "design trade-offs".
 In CS, there tends to be a trade-off between time and space.
 You definitely want to minimize both, but at some level you'll probably find yourself facing design trade-offs.

 An example where you face a trade-off is with caching.
-A cache holds in memory some information that you've already spent time calculating, in order to speed up retrieving that information the next time you want it.
+In order to speed up retrieving information,  a cache stores some information that you've already spent time calculating.
+This way, if the same information is requested (if you have the same input) you can skip running the calculations and just grab the answer you have stored.
 Given the same input, it spares you the runtime.
-In other words, you're using extra space to increase speed.
+The trade off is that you're using extra space to decrease your runtime.

 At one end of the spectrum, you could imagine a cache that holds the result of every calculation your function might perform.
-Its space complexity would be infinite, but its time complexity given this (idealistic) cache could be constant.
+Its space complexity would be infinite, but its time complexity given this idealistic cache would be constant.

 On the other end of the spectrum, imagine that there is no cache, and so your function has to run its calculations every time.
-You save space at the cost of time.
+You don't incur any extra space, but you have to run a calculation with every input.